 Advanced experiential learning at the campus golf course (Forest Lakes Golf Club) allowing students to apply learned technical knowledge and experience on course activities related to management of golf courses.
+If experience on course activities related to management of golf courses.
 If sports turf or commercial turf, then selected sites are provided.
 Prerequisite(s): A minimum 2.0 overall grade point average, a minimum 60 overall earned credit hours, and HORT 2233 with a minimum grade of C.